chandankhatua/Hack-Assembler/Assembler/README.md

   - For A-commands: Translate symbols to binary addresses
   - For C-commands: get code for each part and put them together
   - Output the resulting machine language command into a file

+- Assembler.py is the main program that can be run from terminal(add Assembler to path).
+- main.py is the same as Assembler.py but it  is executed from top to down.